sthagen/csaf-poc-csaf_distribution/README.md

 > 1. Adjust your HTML links.
 > 2. Adjust your go module paths, see [#579](https://github.com/gocsaf/csaf/issues/579#issuecomment-2497244379).
 >
 > (This repository was moved here from https://github.com/csaf-poc/csaf_distribution on 2024-10-28.
-The old one is deprecated and redirection will be switched off somtimes in 2025.)
+The old one is deprecated and redirection will be switched off sometime in 2025.)

 ## License